 When it comes to connectivity options for IoT solutions, WiFi, LoRa and Cellular connectivity are typically the most discussed options.
-Though it undoubtedly depends on the use case, traditional day-to-day WiFi is usually dismissed first–at least for any use cases other than consumer applications like the smart home.
+Though it undoubtedly depends on the Applications, traditional day-to-day WiFi is usually dismissed first–at least for any Applications other than consumer applications like the smart home.
 Though ideal for streaming video, for example, everyday WiFi is very impractical for anything out in the so-called customer field.
 That said, there is more to WiFi than what we use every day in a private or consumer setting.

 Though they each have their pros and cons, WiFi, LoRa, and Cellular connectivity are all vulnerable to security risks and potentially serious consequences following a breach.
 Regardless of connectivity choice, focused attention should be given to considering robust IoT security features whatever the IoT solution.

 An analysis of different short- and long-range wireless options based on their transmission characteristics when deploying an IoT solution at a customer site has provided us with several conclusions about connectivity.
 One conclusion is the general advantage of a cellular connection.
 But beyond the general benefits, what are the specific security benefits of cellular IoT connectivity compared to other connectivity options?

 IoT Connectivity Options

 Below we will review three of the most-used IoT connectivity options–WiFi, LoRa, and Cellular–and compare them from a security perspective.
 Specifically, we will compare the following four setups:

 - Shared WiFi: when deploying the device at a remote site, it can be integrated into the customer’s WiFi network

 - Dedicated WiFi: where WiFi routers are deployed together with the device(s)